-“The lender is supposed to provide you with the reasons you were denied so you can take that info to heart and use it to identify a way to resolve things, so you can get on a better financial footing and you can re-qualify later,” says Bruce McClary, vice president of public relations and external affairs for the nonprofit National Foundation for Credit Counseling.
+“The lender is supposed to provide you with the reasons you were denied so you can take that info to heart and use it to identify a way to resolve things, so you can get on a better financial footing and you can re-qualify later,” says Bruce McClary, senior vice president of communications for the nonprofit National Foundation for Credit Counseling.

 Examine your credit

 Your credit score plays a big role in determining what types of loans and rates you’re eligible for.
 Be sure to examine your credit report closely and make sure there aren’t any errors on it that might be dragging down your rating.

 “Get to know your credit score and take action to ensure your credit score is strong,” says Dave Mele, president of Homes.com.